-Linda, a born and raised Oregonian, attended Jefferson High School in Portland, holds a B.S. in Textiles with a minor in Business and Art from Oregon State University.
-She has played violin with the Portland All-City Youth Orchestra.
-An avid and experienced “sports mom,” Linda has served as PTA treasurer, graded papers and tutored math and went through the chairs of the Eastern Star serving on its state level youth committee.
-She and her husband, Warren, have two grown boys and four grandchildren.
-In her “free time,” enjoys her grandchildren’s sporting events and quilts with the same precision and care she keeps the books with.
+Linda joined Grace Institute in 2007, and with a lifetime of bookkeeping and business management experience, is delighted to have helped expand Grace Art Camp’s program from serving 900 campers in five weeks to 1200 campers over seven weeks by 2015.
+Linda, an original Oregonian, attended Jefferson High School in Portland, holds a B.S. in Textiles and a minor in Business and Art from Oregon State University, in addition to playing violin with the Portland All-City Youth Orchestra.
+An avid and experienced sports mom and grandmother, Linda has served as PTA treasurer, graded papers and tutored math and went through the chairs of the Eastern Star serving on its state level youth committee, as well as enjoys her grandchildren’s sporting events.
+In her free time, Linda creates unique works of art – she quilts with the same precision and care she keeps the books with.

 Operations Manager & Registrar